a private nonprofit no-kill dog/cat rescue

 Each year, thousands of animals are abused and neglected in America.
 Millions that end up in shelters are killed.
 As individuals, we all can do our part to help animals by being responsible pet owners and by spaying and neutering our pets.
 But you say, “I find homes for all of my puppies or kittens.”
 The fact is your puppies or kittens are taking homes from the unwanted animals in shelters and rescues.
 Also, you can help your community by spreading the word about responsible pet guardianship for the lifetime of the animals (15-20 years).
 Share with your neighbors the importance of spaying and neutering pets to reduce indescriminate breeding.
 Offer to help your neighbor who lets his/her animals keep having litters.
 If a stray dog(s) or cat(s) is in your yard/property or the neighborhood, don't just feed them.
 The responsible thing to do is to spay/neuter and vaccinate them also.
 There are low cost spay/neuter clinics and financial assistance is available.
 Contact us for this information.
 The worst thing is to do nothing as the situation becomes out of hand.
 The innocent animals deserve quality lives and good homes.
 They don't deserve suffering and homelessness.
 Controlling the pet population is a community responsibility.
 In addition, adopting from a shelter or rescue, we can reduce the number of homeless animals.
 Adopt one until there are none......

-Our very small private no-kill rescue is a foster group-type rescue that does not have a physical location for a shelter.
+Our small private no-kill rescue is a CA nonprofit public benefit corporation.
+We are a foster group-type rescue that does not have a physical location for a shelter.
 The rescued animals live in a home environment and space and finances are limited.
 We take in as many animals as we can reasonably and financially accommodate and find new, loving, permanent homes for them.
 If a new home cannot be found, we care for the animal for the remainder of its lifetime.
 We are located in Southwest Riverside County in the community of Quail Valley, which is now a part of the city of Menifee, near Sun City and Canyon Lake.
 Local adoptions are best because we deliver the animal to its new home and also make a follow-up visit.
 We deliver the animal to its new home so that we can see where the animal will be living and make sure it is an appropriate/safe environment and home.
 Therefore, adoptions are limited to a 50 mile radius of Quail Valley.
 Our goal is to find a permanent, stable, loving home for each animal.
 We are looking for adopters who want to give a home to a rescued animal and want to give the animal a second chance at a good home and happy life.
 Adopters should be willing and able to care for the animal for its entire lifetime (15-20 years).
 The new home will be determined based on the potential new home and the best interest of the dog or cat.
 In order for the adoption to be successful, we are looking for an appropriate or good match for the animal to you, your family, your other pets, your lifestyle, activity level, etc. The adoption procedure involves making arrangements to meet the animal, completing an adoption application and contract; adoption fee/donation will be collected, then the animal will be delivered to its new home.The public is becoming aware that the local shelters are high kill and, therefore, they turn to private rescues with requests to take in their animals.
 Keep in mind that a rescue should be a temporary refuge where the animals move on in a timely manner to homes of their own.
 A rescue is not an ideal place for animals to live long-term because many don't cope well in a rescue environment and need a home of their own where they will receive the attention and affection they deserve.
 We are overwhelmed by the number of needy animals and the number of requests we receive.
 The fact is the number of rescue animals taken in always exceeds the number of animals we adopt out.
 We are full with rescued animals who are waiting for new homes of their own.
 In addition, we have rescued animals that are less desirable and hard-to-place, such as ill and senior--they remain here for their lifetime.
 It takes time, maybe months or even years, to find a new home for an animal and sometimes it never finds another home.
-If we cannot take in your animal, please feel free to contact us at email@example.com for advice and about ways we can help.
+If we cannot take in your animal, please feel free to contact us at firstname.lastname@example.org for advice and about ways we can help.

 We think helping needy and homeless animals is a worthy cause.
 If you, too, care about animals and support our efforts, please assist by making a donation.
 Any donations, financial, labor/services or items from wish list (see below), are most welcome and appreciated, and are used directly for the animals.
 Our rescue is not-for-profit, and we receive no outside assistance.
 Any expenses are out of pocket.
 We rely on and need donations to continue our efforts.
 We ask for nominal adoption fees that partially reimburse us for any needed veterinary care, spay/neuter, vaccinations and deworming.
 Please be aware that a rescue and shelter by law is required to spay or neuter any dog or cat before adopting it out.
 In addition, our rescue is obligated to vaccinate, deworm, and obtain any needed veterinary care so that the animal is healthy and ready to go to a new home.
 Many rescued animals are sick or injured and require expensive veterinary care.
 The financial cost to get an animal ready for adoption usually far exceeds any adoption fee that is received.
 Any donations and adoption fees collected help us continue in our efforts on behalf of needy dogs and cats.
 It is easy to donate by clicking on the "Donate" button below.
 In addition, you can help by planning ahead and remembering Rescue and Rehome in your will, trust or estate plan.
 This is a specific and orderly process to transfer assets to help benefit homeless and rescued animals.
 Contact an attorney for advice on including Rescue and Rehome in your will, trust, or estate plan.